Sequentially Teaching Sequential Tasks $(ST)^2$: Teaching Robots Long-horizon Manipulation Skills: Experiment

 \subsection{Supermarket restocking task}

-For our user study, we have chosen the real-world supermarket restocking problem, in which a robot transfers a milk carton from a storage box to a shelf, reflecting a practical scenario where robots assist in logistics and retail operations.
+For our user study, we have chosen the real-world supermarket restocking problem, in which a robot transfers a milk/yogurt carton from a storage box to a shelf, reflecting a practical scenario where robots assist in logistics and retail operations.
 This task presents several challenges that necessitate a multi-step approach due to the spatial constraints imposed by the shelf design, specifically the inability to place the carton in an upper shelf while holding it from the top.
 As the robot can grasp the carton from its box only from its top (due to the box sides), the robot must pick up the carton, place it on a table, and re-grasp it from the side before moving it to the shelf.
 One potential segmentation of this task into $10$ sub-tasks is shown in Table \ref{table:tasks}.

 The supermarket restocking task was chosen for the user study as it embodies key characteristics essential for evaluating robotic manipulation and human teaching strategies.
 The task's moderate complexity ensures that it is neither trivial nor overwhelmingly difficult, requiring the robot to perform sequential, long-horizon actions such as re-grasping due to spatial constraints.
-This structure allows for clear observability and mensurability, as success can be quantified through task completion time, grasp efficiency, and placement accuracy.
+This structure allows for clear observability and measurability, as success can be quantified through task completion time, grasp efficiency, and placement accuracy.
 Additionally, the task ensures safety and reproducibility, as it involves non-hazardous objects and can be consistently replicated across trials.
 Importantly, it offers high training value, providing a structured example of learning multi-step manipulation skills while maintaining a manageable cognitive load for human demonstrators.

-\begin{scontents}[store-env=only task] Since we are interested in studying the differences in teaching a monolithic and segmented policy from the human teacher's perspective, the supermarket restocking task is adequate as it provides the necessary complexity to make these differences apparent.
-Nevertheless, other tasks can be considered for extensions of this study, reinforcing our findings or providing new insights. \end{scontents}
+Since we are interested in studying the differences in teaching a monolithic and segmented policy from the human teacher's perspective, the supermarket restocking task is adequate as it provides the necessary complexity to make these differences apparent.
+Nevertheless, other tasks can be considered for extensions of this study, reinforcing our findings or providing new insights.